Overrated Food – What’s Overused and Under-Flavoured?

 For some, it’s scallops.
 For others, souffles.
 On: Magazine presents the foods that think they’re all that… but really aren’t.
-Plus, below, the unsung heroes of the kitchen.
+Plus, below, the unsung heroes of the kitchen…

 Even the waiter looked sheepish when he brought it over.
-He was honest enough to admit that he’d prefer a nice bowl of vanilla Häagen-Dazs, but what he actually placed at our table was truffle ice-cream.
+He was honest enough to admit that he’d prefer a nice bowl of vanilla Häagen-Dazs.
+But what he actually placed at our table was truffle ice-cream.
 And it was at that point I knew that the truffle menu takeover was complete.
 It had even reached the desserts.

-Truffles are probably the number-one-all-star-ingredient of the moment but there are plenty of other contenders for world menu domination.
+Truffles are probably the number-one-all-star-ingredient of the moment.
+But there are plenty of other contenders for world menu domination.
 Fois Gras.
 Pork Belly.
 Lamb Shank.
 It may well be illegal in some parts of Britain to draft a menu without a corn-fed chicken option.

 Am I the only one wondering why, when interest in food in Britain is at an all time high, that too often our menus give us a bad case of déjà vu?
-Ever since the sundried tomato burst (pardon the pun) onto the scene in the late eighties ingredient trends have ruled our menus and our plates.
+Ever since the sundried tomato burst (pardon the pun) onto the scene in the late eighties, ingredient trends have ruled our menus and our plates.

-You’ll be pleased to know that truffle ice-cream tastes reassuringly bad – in fact, like a sweet mushroom version of cookies and cream.
-And it may have been served at a fancy New York restaurant, but rest assured, the menu takeover is going on at a restaurant near you too.
+You’ll be pleased to know that truffle ice-cream tastes reassuringly bad.
+In fact, like a sweet mushroom version of cookies and cream.
+And it may have been served at a fancy New York restaurant.
+But rest assured, the menu takeover is going on at a restaurant near you too.

 Exactly when did we become so fungus-obsessed?
 In season, there can be nothing better than freshly grated truffles.
 But they are turning up on menus anytime, anywhere.
 Or worse, being squirted over salads, sandwiches and pasta in the dreaded form of truffle oil.
 Which is often little more than olive oil mixed with artificial truffle flavourings.
 It’s far more likely to have been created in a lab than foraged for in the ground.
 Proof, if you ever needed it, that you really can have too much of a good thing.

-I probably don’t need to refer to the other menu repeat offenders – you’ll already know them by heart: Baby leaf lettuce, or its trendier cousin, pea shoots.
+I probably don’t need to refer to the other menu repeat offenders.
+You’ll already know them by heart: Baby leaf lettuce, or its trendier cousin, pea shoots.
 Polenta, porcini and parmesan crisps.
 Confit of duck/pork/salmon (delete as appropriate).
 Balsamic Vinegar – on everything.
 Like a favourite song on the radio, fine for the first five plays, but there comes a point when you start to question your devotion.

 Take Scallops.
 There’s nothing fundamentally wrong with scallops.
 I even like the fact that they encourage people who ‘don’t do seafood’ to try it as there isn’t the head / leg pulling off or peeling.
-But I would still love to find a restaurant or gastro pub that didn’t have them on their starter menu.
-The problem is that they’re actually quite hard to cook well – their mere presence on your menu is not a short cut to food heaven.
+But I would still love to find a restaurant or gastropub that didn’t have them on their starter menu.
+The problem is that they’re actually quite hard to cook well.
+Their mere presence on your menu is not a short cut to food heaven.
 Unfortunately all too often they are anaemic, rubbery and devoid of flavour.

+As great as ‘superstar’ ingredients can be, their presence alone cannot guarantee culinary success.
+They are no substitute to inventive and talented cooking.
 Certain foods are good at grabbing all the attention – but a dish is more than the sum of its parts and some ingredients are just over plated and overrated.

 Five Unsung Heroes of the Kitchen

-Food trends come and go – but what are the unsung hero ingredients working behind the bright stars of the menu?
+Food trends come and go.
+But what are the unsung hero ingredients working behind the bright stars of the menu?
 These foods rarely take centre stage, but pack a flavour punch well above their weight that keep chefs – and customers – coming back for more.